FudongGe/BEV2PR/README.md

 # BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues

-This paper has been accepted by IROS 2024.
-We will spend several months to release the data module and the code in sequence.
+This article has been accepted by IROS 2024.
+We will spend some time organizing the data modules and related code, and releasing them one by one.